astropy/astropy/docs/time/index.rst

   >>> print(t[[2, 0]])
   ['2001:060' '2001:020']

-As of astropy version 3.1, one can also set values in-place for an array-valued |Time| object::
+As of ``astropy`` version 3.1, you can also set values in place for an array-valued |Time| object::

   >>> t = Time(['2001:020', '2001:040', '2001:060', '2001:080'],